 Though men often conceal STDs that typically are not life-threatening, it is simply unethical and morally abhorrent.
 It is important to immediately tell your intimate partner(s) about your STD status; it is beyond common courtesy and respect.

-Sexual transmitted diseases are very common and symptoms can lie dormant for many years.
+Sexually transmitted diseases are very common and symptoms can lie dormant for many years.
 According to the Centers for Disease Control and Prevention (CDC), chlamydia is the most widespread treatable STD, but half of all men in the U.S. with chlamydia have no recognizable symptoms; 10% of men with gonorrhea show no visible signs of symptoms either.
 This makes it easier for men to be untruthful and obscure about their STD status.

 1. Fear of Rejection